conqp/dynwg/README.md

 ## Installation
 For Arch Linux users there is an [AUR package](https://aur.archlinux.org/packages/dynwg-git/) available.
-You can also manually copy `dynwg.py` to `/usr/local/sbin/dynwgd` and `dynwg.service` to `/etc/systemd/system`.
-Be sure to change the `ExecStart=` setting in `dynwg.service` to the path where you copied `dynwg.py` to.
+You can also manually copy `dynwg.py` to `/usr/local/sbin/dynwgd` and `dynwg@.service` to `/etc/systemd/system`.
+Be sure to change the `ExecStart=` setting in `dynwg@.service` to the path where you copied `dynwg.py` to.

 ## Running
-The daemon is run by enabling and starting `dynwg.timer`:
+The daemon is run by enabling and starting `dynwg@.service`:

-    systemctl enable --now dynwg.service
+    systemctl enable --now dynwg@60.service

-Alternatively in can be invoked manually by running executing `/usr/bin/dynwgd` or `/usr/local/sbin/dynwgd` respectively.
+Alternatively in can be invoked manually by running executing

+    /usr/bin/dynwgd <interval>

+or

+    /usr/local/sbin/dynwgd <interval>

+respectively.